Ilya Sherbovich: Fly-fishing

 Ilya Sherbovich started fishing at the age of 4 with his father and grandfather on the Klyazma river in the Vladimir Oblast.
 In the late 1990s he mastered fly fishing and now holds 19 world records from the International Game Fish Association (IGFA) in the fly-fishing category.
 The most notable of his records related to a Siberian taimen weighing 52.39 kg, caught on a fly on the Tugur river in 2021.
 This massive taimen is now the largest salmonid ever taken on rod and line.
 Earlier in 2019 Sherbovich caught on the fly a specimen of taimen over 50 kg.
 All fish were released after weighing.

 Since 2006, Sherbovich has owned the Ponoi River Company (PRC), a fishing and tourist company in Russia's Murmansk region.
 PRC owns the license for sport fishing for Atlantic salmon on 80 km of the Ponoi river on the Kola Peninsula.

 Sherbovich is a member of the supervisory board and one of the founders of the non-profit partnership 'Russian Salmon', an organization protecting salmon species throughout the Russian Federation.
-Till the end of 2022 he also was a board member of the Wild Salmon Center, the largest charity organization for the protection of the wild salmon.
-Since 2006 Sherbovich invested more than $20 million in salmon conservation and protection activities. Оn January 29, 2022 Sherbovich was appointed to the IGFA Board of Trustees, which includes business leaders and passionate anglers who have materially contributed to the advancement of ethical, conservation-based sport fishing.
+Till the end of 2022 he also was a board member of the Wild Salmon Center, the non-profit organization for the protection of the wild salmon.
+Since 2006, Sherbovich invested more than $20 million in salmon conservation and protection activities. Оn January 29, 2022, Sherbovich was appointed to the IGFA Board of Trustees, which includes business leaders and anglers who have contributed to the advancement of ethical, conservation-based sport fishing.